Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Methodology and observations

+which agrees with $f(z)$ and all its derivatives up to $n+m$-th order at $z=0$.
+As compared with the Taylor expansion, PA are known to have much better convergence, better approximate singular points and reduce uncertainty propagation.
+The comprehensive discussion on these issues can be found in \citep{2020MNRAS.494.2576C}.
+In particular it has been argued that the most stable order of the Pad\'{e} series is (2, 1).
+Therefore, we choose $P_{2,1}$ to approximate the Hubble parameter $H(z)$ in this work

+where the $P_0$, $P_1$, $P_2$, and $Q_1$ are PA parameters.
+They also have no obvious physical meaning, but fortunately, one can always relate them to the physically relevant kinematic quantities $q_0$, $j_0$, $s_0$ and explicit expressions of this kind can be found in \citet{2019MNRAS.484.4484C}.
+In the framework of PA, the dimensionless comoving distance $d(z)$ expansion at lensing redshift $z_l$ and source redshift $z_s$ also can be reconstructed by using this technique (see e.g. \citet{2020MNRAS.494.2576C}).

-For the current observations of Hubble parameter, we turn to the newest compilation covering the redshift range of $0.01<z<2.3$ \citep{2003ApJ...593..622J,2012JCAP...07..053M,2015MNRAS.450L..16M,2016JCAP...05..014M}, which consists of 31 cosmic chronometer $H(z)$ data (denoted as CC) and 10 BAO $H(z)$ data.
-However, one should be aware that the BAO method relies slightly on cosmological models, i.e., the measurements based on the identification of BAO and the Alcock-Paczy\'{n}ski distortion from galaxy clustering depend on how "standard rulers" evolve with redshift \citep{2012MNRAS.425..405B}.
-On the other hand, the cosmic chronometers approach resulting in $H(z)$ measurements is cosmological-model-independent, since the observations of cosmic chronometers via differential ages of passively evolving galaxies are independent of any specific cosmological model.
-Therefore, in our work we consider only the cosmic chronometer $H(z)$ data to reconstruct the $H(z)$ function and then derive dimensionless comoving distances ($d_l$ and $d_s$) within the redshift range of $0<z<2.3$, which can covers the six source redshifts of SGL systems very well.
+For the current data regarding the Hubble parameter, we turn to the newest compilation covering the redshift range of $0.01<z<2.3$ \citep{2003ApJ...593..622J,2012JCAP...07..053M,2015MNRAS.450L..16M,2016JCAP...05..014M}, which consists of 31 cosmic chronometer $H(z)$ data (denoted as CC) and 10 BAO $H(z)$ data.
+However, one should be aware that the BAO method relies slightly on cosmological models, i.e., the measurements based on the identification of BAO and the Alcock-Paczy\'{n}ski distortion from galaxy clustering depend on how ``standard rulers" evolve with redshift \citep{2012MNRAS.425..405B}.
+On the other hand, cosmic chronometers approach makes use of differential ages of passively evolving galaxies and thus is independent of any specific cosmological model.
+Hence the resulting $H(z)$ measurements are cosmological-model-independent \citep{LiuT20a,LiuT21a}.
+Therefore, in our work we consider only the cosmic chronometer data to reconstruct the $H(z)$ function and then derive dimensionless comoving distances ($d_l$ and $d_s$) within the redshift range of $0<z<2.3$, which covers the redshift of six SGL systems very well.